-Spreadshirt is another one of the Etsy-like sites that lets you take a piece of original artwork you created and apply it to many products.
+Spreadshirt is another site that lets you take a piece of original artwork you created and apply it to many products.
 If you’re going to sell your artwork online, you may as well sell it on as many sites as possible to maximize how much money you can earn.

 Spreadshirt was originally founded in Germany and has been around since 2002, making it an established print-on-demand website for selling your artwork.
 The company’s website states that it has over 100,000 active sellers and it is active in 18 markets.